-She is a Board Member and Trustee of an educational Academy Trust with schools in London and the South East.
-She is a former Parliamentary Candidate and has previously advised senior members of the Cabinet.
+She was a Board Member and Trustee of an educational Academy Trust with schools in London and the South East.

 She is a former political journalist who has worked in Washington, New York and London for news organisations including BBC News and Reuters Business TV.
 She has previously written for the New York Times and Huffington Post.